eserlxl/lxl-nn/README.md

 * Backpropagation weight updating improvements

 ## Bugs / TODO
-* Large networks like 900x900 gives memory error.
+* Large networks like 900x900 give memory error.

 ## Testing
 The MNIST database was used for testing the algorithm.